London Summer Program 2014: Quick Summary

 Dates: May 25, 2014 – June 17, 2014 (Final exams for the program will be held on June 17, 2014.)

-Location: Courses will be held at the University of Law in London
+Location: Courses will be held at the University of Law (14 Store Street, Bloomsbury, London)

 Faculty Director: Professor Lloyd Bonfield, Director, Center for International Law